Super-Resolution of BVOC Maps by Adapting Deep Learning Methods: BVOC Super Resolution

 \subsection{Data Transformation}

 \gls{bvoc} emissions are spatially sparse, reporting extremely small values and a wide dynamic range (from $10^{-30}$ to $10^{-9}$ [kg/m\textsuperscript{2}s]~\cite{sindelarova_high-resolution_2022}).
-Transforming this dynamics into more feasible values is crucial for numerical stability when training the network.
-To obtain emission maps with a dynamic range in $[0, 1]$, we investigate two data transformation strategies, obtaining $\LRt = \TLR$ and $\HRt = \THR$, respectively: \begin{itemize}[leftmargin=*] \itemsep{0.1pt} \item \textbf{$\Ts$} — \emph{Emission Scaling}: the preprocessed emissions are obtained by dividing $\LR$ and $\HR$ by their maximum, i.e., $\LRt = \LR / \LR_{\max}$, $\HRt = \HR / \HR_{\max}$; \item \textbf{$\Tq$} — \emph{Quantile Transformation}: $\LRt$ and $\HRt$ are obtained by re-mapping $\LR$ and $\HR$ with a non-parametric transformation into a uniform distribution with values between $0$ and $1$~\cite{scikit-learn}. $\Tq$ can be seen as an invertible histogram equalization procedure aiming at linearizing the \gls{cdf} of the data.
-This transformation must be learnt from some reference data to map the dynamic range of a generic input uniformly in $[0, 1]$.
-We propose to learn the transformation directly from the \gls{hr} emissions during the training phase.
+Transforming this dynamic into more feasible values is crucial for numerical stability when training the network.
+To obtain emission maps with a dynamic range in $[0, 1]$, we investigate two data transformation strategies, obtaining $\LRt = \TLR$ and $\HRt = \THR$, respectively: \begin{itemize}[leftmargin=*] \itemsep{0.1pt} \item $\Ts$ — \emph{Emission Scaling}: the transformed emissions are obtained by dividing $\LR$ and $\HR$ by their maximum, i.e.,

+\item $\Tq$ — \emph{Emission Equalization}: $\LRt$ and $\HRt$ are obtained by transforming $\LR$ and $\HR$ values to follow a uniform distribution between $0$ and $1$~\cite{scikit-learn}.
+In particular, we propose to learn the data transformation at training stage from \gls{hr} emission maps.
+In a nutshell, we extract information on the \gls{cdf} of training data by subdividing them into different quantiles, associating a specific \gls{cdf} value with each training data quantile.
+Then, we apply this \gls{cdf} to all the emission maps for transforming them.
+To be more precise, for every possible emission value $K$ of \gls{hr} maps belonging to the training set, we can define the associated \gls{cdf} value as

+where $K_{\min}$ is the lowest observed \gls{hr} emission value during training and $p_k$ is the probability that training \gls{hr} maps assume the value $k$.
+We compute the transformed emission maps $\HRt$ and $\LRt$ as

+where $i,j$ are the row and column coordinates of the emission values in each map.
+Notice that, since $F(K) \in [0, 1] \, \forall K$, the transformed emission maps also cover this value range. \end{itemize}

-\end{itemize} It has been proven that $\Tq$ preprocessing is less influenced by outliers than $\Ts$ preprocessing~\cite{scikit-learn}.
-This property is beneficial in the context of \gls{bvoc} emissions because there can be many outliers due to the large spatial diversity of the environmental factors driving the emission process, such as meteorology, type of vegetation, seasonal cycle, and atmospheric composition~\cite{sindelarova_high-resolution_2022}.
+Most of the past works in \gls{sr} for 2D data that involve physical quantities simply scale the input according to the $\Ts$ approach~\cite{nguyen_sisr_lst_2022, izumi_sisr_sst_2022, yasuda_micrometeorology_2022}, discarding the intrinsic correlation of adjacent values.
+On the contrary, it has been proven that transforming data using statistical information extracted from quantiles of the input data distribution (i.e., $\Tq$ transformation) is less influenced by outliers than $\Ts$ preprocessing~\cite{scikit-learn, bogner_nqt_2012} and can lead to better predictions ~\cite{peterson_oqn_2020}.
+This property is beneficial for \gls{bvoc} emissions since there can be many outliers due to the large spatial diversity of the environmental factors driving the emission process, such as meteorology, type of vegetation, seasonal cycle, and atmospheric composition~\cite{sindelarova_high-resolution_2022}.